-Upon the receipt of a grade report, the student should carefully check it for correctness as to the courses, credits, and grades recorded.
+Upon reviewing of their grades, the student should carefully check them for correctness as to the courses, credits, and grades recorded.
 Requests for corrections must be initiated within one month.

 Dean's List

 Students with a minimum grade point average of 3.50 who carry a minimum of 15 semester hours with no grade below a B (3.00) and no incompletes are eligible for membership on the Dean's List.